maykinmedia/objects-api/docs/api/usage.rst

 Objects API
 ===========

-Now we have an object type containing JSON schema for tree objects and we are ready to create objects.
-Before going further please, make sure that you configured authorizations in the admin:
+Now we have an object type containing a JSON schema for tree objects and we are ready to create objects.
+Before going further please, make sure that you configured the proper authorizations in the admin:

-* Objects API can access objecttypes API
+* The Objects API can access the Objecttypes API
-* token which you use have permissions for a new object type.
+* The API token (in the Objects API) has write permissions for the object type "Boom".

 Create an object
 ----------------

-First of all let's construct tree data that match a related JSON schema in Objecttypes API:
+First, let's construct some tree data that matches our JSON schema in the object type "Boom":

 .. code-block:: json